PX4/PX4-user_guide/en/companion_computer/ark_jetson_pab_carrier.md

 ### UART

 The UART connection between the Jetson and the autopilot is on Jetson UART1, which appears as `/dev/ttyTHS0` in Jetpack 5 and `/dev/ttyTHS1` in Jetpack 6.
 This connects to Telem2 on the Pixhawk Autopilot Bus and has been tested up to 3 Mbps, though higher baud rates may be possible.
-Flow control needs to be set to "Force Off" when using Telem2 for MAVLINK (`MAV_X_FLOW_CTRL` set to "0").

 ### Flight Controller Reset